 SAFE CARES stands for Collaboration, Advocacy, Response and Engagement for Survivors.
 CARES advocates support survivors of exploitation in Central Texas.

 To provide a comprehensive response for survivors of exploitation by creating opportunities to be, and feel, safe and connected.

-About SAFE CARES
+About the SAFE CARES Program

 Currently, there are about 79,000 minor and youth victims of sex trafficking in Texas.
 CARES addresses the economic and social costs of trafficking with survivor-centered and preventative solutions.

 Due to trauma and a lack of trusting relationships with adults, young people who have been sexually exploited and trafficked respond best to services specifically designed for this issue.
 SAFE CARES staff work with community partners to identify survivors without direct disclosure.
 Our program serves youth 12 years and older.

 Anyone who has regular contact with young people is in a good position to notice changes in behavior and physical signs that may indicate involvement in sexual exploitation, or trafficking.

 Parents, caretakers, and anyone in a position of responsibility with a child should also know how to monitor online activity and be prepared to monitor computer usage where they are suspicious that a child is being groomed online.
 The fact that a child is 16 or 17 years old should not be taken as a sign they are no longer at risk of sexual exploitation.